 - 2,000 AIR MILES sign up bonus after you charge $3,000 in the first three months

 - Earn 1 AIR MILE for every $12 spent on all other purchases

 - 15% Discount on all AIR MILES flights in North America with no blackout periods

 - Free membership in Mastercard Airport Experiences provided by LoungeKey, plus two annual passes

 - Comprehensive travel insurance

-3,000 AIR MILES are worth $315 at participating stores if you choose to claim your miles as cash rewards.
+2,000 AIR MILES are worth $210 at participating stores if you choose to claim your miles as cash rewards.
 If you’re earning dream miles, you need to look at the AIR MILES flight calculator to see where you can go based on your starting location.

 It should be noted that with AIR MILES, you can double dip the points at participating merchants.
 For example, in Ontario, you can earn AIR MILES when shopping at Metro grocery stores.
 Simply scan your loyalty card when making your purchase and then pay with your BMO AIR MILES®† World Elite®* Mastercard®*.

 Getting a free membership in Mastercard Airport Experiences provided by LoungeKey, but getting only two free annual passes is a bit disappointing since many other cards give you 4 or more.
 One of the better benefits is the 15% discount you get on all AIR MILES flights in North America.